Europe's carmakers ready cuts to emulate Detroit

 In Europe, where the industry was barred from closing factories in return for billions in state loans, scrappage bonuses and other life support subsidies, most mass automakers now appear locked in a downward spiral.

-PSA Peugeot Citroen (PEUP.PA), Renault (RENA.PA) and Fiat - along with Ford (F.N) in Europe and GM’s Opel - are struggling to stay profitable and in most cases failing.
+PSA Peugeot Citroen, Renault and Fiat - along with Ford in Europe and GM’s Opel - are struggling to stay profitable and in most cases failing.

 Peugeot is leading the losses, and the charge, with plans to cut more than 10,000 French jobs and carry out the country’s first car plant closure in two decades.